phdtrong/cpsc351/README.md

 To check for both, `make check`

-### Tip
+### Tips

-Note that `make check-threads` reports that there is already a possible race condition.
+1. Note that `make check-threads` reports that there is already a possible race condition.

-As-is, the code is safe to run, but the conflicts reported should help you determine where to apply mutex locks.
+   The code is safe to run as-is, but the conflicts reported should help you determine where to apply mutex locks.

+2. If you are using WSL, `make check-threads` will fail with a segmentation fault.
+To check thread behavior with Helgrind you will need to run the code on a standard Linux virtual machine.